Colin de Verdière graph invariant: Graph minors

 By the Robertson–Seymour theorem, for every k there exists a finite set H of graphs such that the graphs with invariant at most k are the same as the graphs that do not have any member of H as a minor.
-Colin de Verdière (1990) lists these sets of forbidden minors for k ≤ 3; for k = 4 the set of forbidden minors consists of the seven graphs in the Petersen family, due to the two characterizations of the linklessly embeddable graphs as the graphs with μ ≤ 4 and as the graphs with no Petersen family minor.
-For k = 5 the set of forbidden minors include 78 graphs of Heawood family, and it is conjectured that there are no more.
+Colin de Verdière (1990) lists these sets of forbidden minors for k ≤ 3 (although the sole forbidden minor for k = 0 would be '̅'̅K̅'̅'̅_{2} rather than K_{2} if graphs are not assumed to be connected as they were in that paper); for k = 4 the set of forbidden minors consists of the seven graphs in the Petersen family, due to the two characterizations of the linklessly embeddable graphs as the graphs with μ ≤ 4 and as the graphs with no Petersen family minor.
+For k = 5 the set of forbidden minors includes the 78 graphs of the Heawood family, and it is conjectured that this list is complete.